wds4/DCoSL/dips/conceptGraph/README.md

 `class thread`: a specialized thread, with a `class node` at the start and a `class instance` at the end

+`class node`:

+`class instance`:

+`class thread rule`: the requirement that any class instance must be formatted according to rules specified by the class node.
+For example: if the class node User specifies properties: display_name and picture_url, then any class instance node must have those properties; otherwise the class thread rule is violated.

+`class property tree`:

+A concept is defined as a collection of nodes and edges, formed from a single class node, taking all class threads emanating from that node (all nodes and edges contained within those threads).
+(Is property tree added to the definition of the concept?)

 ## DIPS 100-199: the Concept Graph

 There will be a natural progression from simple lists, to complex lists, to concepts, to the concept graph.